spmedia/PhishingSecLists/README.md

 ABOUT TEH LISTS
 -------------------

-**Common.txt** = common filenames and dirs where they might be saving captured credentials, emails, admin and control panel logins, campaign data, etc. A smorgasbord of all targeted industries like finance/crypto/banking/etc.
+**Wizard.txt** = common filenames and dirs where they might be saving captured credentials, emails, admin and control panel logins, campaign data, etc. A smorgasbord of all targeted industries like finance/crypto/banking/etc.

 **Shells.txt** = popular shell file names to scan for